 trek through a desert.
 Bob unwittingly steps on a snake - and, unfortunately for him, it's venomous.
 Immediately, Alice starts sucking out the poison to buy him some time before they find real aid...

-Do NOT actually try this.
+Please do NOT actually try this.

 This used to be taught up until recently-ish, but as it turns out, A) All the bacteria in your mouth could cause an infection in the wounded person; B) Putting poison in your mouth is a Very Bad Thing™